riccardoperra/specflow/README.md

 ```

 After that event we will call the supabase edge function
-in [supabase/functions/hanko-auth](supabase/functions/hanko-auth/index.ts) which validate Hanko JWT token retrieving their JWKS config, then sign ourselves a new token for supabase.
+in [supabase/functions/hanko-auth](supabase/functions/hanko-auth/index.ts) which validate Hanko JWT retrieving the JWKS config, then sign ourselves a new token for supabase.

 ```ts
 import * as jose from "https://deno.land/x/jose@v4.9.0/index.ts";